novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

         PUBLISH_DIR: ./_book
 ```

-In summary the workflow above will do these things sequentially:
+In summary, the workflow above will do these things sequentially:

-- Trigger this workflow on every push happen on `master` branch.
+- Trigger this workflow on every push happens on `master` branch.
 - Install `nodejs`.
 - Install `gitbook` CLI.
 - Build the project.
 - use `peaceiris/actions-gh-pages` plugin to deploy the built result to `gh-pages` branch.

-The previous github deploy key is used on the push-to-gh-pages process.
+The previous Github deploy key is used on the push-to-gh-pages process.

 #### 2.4.
 Push project to Github repo